 Stem & Eye Cuttings (Moderate) - This method of propagation is troublesome without the aid of bottom-heat and a controlled environment.
-Choose the healthiest, most established stems that are wooded, yet still juvenile enough to bend slightly, being just thicker than a pencil.
+Choose the healthiest, most established stems that are wooded, yet still juvenile enough to bend slightly.
 Each cutting should only have ONE leaf, and a small portion of the stem to either side of the node.
 Cut directly below a node using a clean knife to reduce bacteria count.
 Situate the cutting into moist houseplant compost, with the only the leaf sticking out of the soil.
 Blackleg can occur when the bottom wound becomes infected, resulting in propagation failure - typically caused by water-logging or a too-damaged wound.
 Maintain bright light and evenly moist soil with the avoidance of direct sunlight or cold draughts.
 Wrap the pot (& foliage) in a transparent bag or within a miniature greenhouse, and provide bottom heat of temperatures above 18°C (54°F).
 Remove the bag and place into individual 7cm pots once the second new leaf emerges.
 Follow the same care routines, as mentioned in the article's top half.
 This method will take up to five months, so patience and the correct environment are paramount for success!
 Roots should develop within the first month of propagation, pushing out at the bottom of the pot - have a look at the images below to get a grasp of what's been written.

 Fatsia will produce small clusters of globular white flowers during spring or summer; however, it's extremely rare to bloom indoors and therefore is otherwise grown for it's tropical attire.
 Have a look at the second image above to see the development of its flowers.